matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 And with thanks to countless others (for now, you know who you are…)

-# Disclaimer and bugs
+# Disclaimer and important info

 The Instrument Maker library is very much a work in progress and a labour of love — so please don't be surprised if things change around!

-Make sure you have the most recent version of this document from [instrumentmaker.org](instrumentmaker.org), and update the software regularly.
+Make sure you have the most recent version of this document from [instrumentmaker.org](instrumentmaker.org), and update the software regularly by pulling from GitHub.
+Since you're reading this, chances are you have one the Instrument Maker kits — you might also find this documentation useful: <https://github.com/matthewscharles/instrument-maker/blob/master/documentation/manual/imkits.md>

 If you have any issues with the software, including requests for clarity or additions to this documentation, please use the issues forum: <https://github.com/matthewscharles/instrument-maker/issues>.